Black Ramen: Spicy Dark Soy Sauce Ramen from Toyama

 Toyama Black Ramen (富山ブラックラーメン)

-As its name indicates, Toyama Black Ramen originated in a ramen shop located in the city of Toyama, Toyama Prefecture, and the “Black” in its name derives from the black color of its broth.
+As its name indicates, Toyama Black Ramen originated at a ramen shop located in Toyama City, Toyama Prefecture, and the Black in its name derives from the black color of its broth.

-The broth also uses lots of black pepper, which gives the black ramen a pleasant spicy kick and makes it a noodle soup dish that stimulates the appetite in both appearance and taste.
+The broth also contains lots of black pepper, which gives the ramen a pleasant spicy kick, making it a dish stimulating the appetite in both appearance and taste.

-Many ramen restaurants in Toyama serve slightly hard, thick noodles, and as toppings, Menma bamboo shoots, dry sheets of nori (seaweed), and chopped green onions are typically prepared for Toyama Black Ramen.
+Many ramen restaurants in Toyama use thick, chewy noodles, and as toppings, they typically prepare Menma bamboo shoots, dry sheets of Nori seaweed, and chopped green onions.

 Shop Information: Nishicho Taiki (Main Shop)

 - Address: 1-1-7 Ootaguchi-Dori, Toyama City, Toyama Prefecture (Google Maps)

 - Closed: Wednesdays